spences10/blog.scottspence.me/posts/2018/2018-12-31-job-hunt-dev-project/index.md

 main thing you need to get out there if you're looking for a job, your CV.

-Making a cv, I went to the effort to make a basic site using my favourite tech stack [teh JAMStack behbeh!]
+Making a CV, I went to the effort to make a basic site using my favourite tech stack [teh JAMStack behbeh!]
 I used the [JSONresume] tool to detail all the roles I had held then used the JSONresume as a guide for how I should make the individual components for the CV.